 This 200 surface-acre reservoir contains a variety of cold, cool, and warmwater species including rainbow trout, northern pike, walleye, smallmouth bass, yellow perch, white and longnose suckers.
 The reservoir has been managed primarily as a trout fishery since it's filling in 1974.
 Over it's stocking history, Eagle Lake rainbow trout, De Smet rainbow trout, brown trout and McBride Yellowstone cutthroat trout have been planted and evaluated.
-None of these have shown a propensity to out-perform domestic Arlee and Erwin rainbow trout for growth or catchability, therefore domestic Arlee rainbow have been used primarily with occasional plants of Eagle Lake rainbow.
+None of these strains have shown a propensity to out-perform domestic Arlee and Erwin rainbow trout for growth or catchability, therefore domestic Arlee rainbow have been the preferred strain with occasional plants of Eagle Lake rainbow which have exhibited greater longevity and upstream spawning capabilities.

 Gill-net surveys were conducted in 1974, 1977, and annually since 1980.
 The surveys were conducted to monitor growth and survival of hatchery trout and to determine relative abundance of other fishes.
 Results of the netting efforts are summarized in Table 1.
-The gill net CPUE of trout remains well below the target CPUE of 10/net.
+The gill net CPUE of trout has risen above the target CPUE of 10/net.
+This is due a combination of increased stocking and a very low pike population.
 Condition of trout is fair to good.
-Poor trout condition was associated with high sucker numbers in the past.
+Poor trout condition has been associated with high sucker numbers.
 Though the white sucker population remains low, due primarily to northern pike predation, a huge perch population has developed and is currently the greatest competitor with trout for available zooplankton.
 Stomach contents of larger trout often contain spottail shiners.
 Smaller trout are primarily feeding on plankton.

 Northern pike numbers have remained relatively low for several years.
+Good reproduction was experienced in 2003, however.
 Pike are capable of causing significant predation on catchable trout and suckers.
 During the summer of 1999, the stomachs of 121 pike were examined.
 Fifty-five (55%) were empty.
 Of the remaining pike, 85% had ingested trout ranging in length from 4 to 10 inches.
 Spottail shiner incidence in stomachs was next at 9% and yellow perch were found in 6% of the stomachs.
 Though perch are the most populous fish in the reservoir, it appears that soft-rayed fishes are much preferred over spiny-rayed fishes by pike.

-Walleye gill net CPUE increased with at least five year-classes present.
+Walleye gill net CPUE decreased as well as average size of fish.
 Walleye were introduced in 1987 due to local demand and to help control numbers of yellow perch illegally introduced.
 No trout were found in 18 walleye stomachs examined in 1998; however, 5 of 24 walleye examined in 1999 had eaten trout.
 Perch also appear to be a major food item for walleyes.